Anantara Hoi An Resort

 Children are welcome to come and stay at the Anantara.
 However, there are no services except for babysitting.
 Junior and Grand Suites both have comfy sofa beds and Junior Suites can also connect to a Deluxe Room for those wanting more space for their family.

 The open air Senses restaurant offers fine dining with Western and Eastern influenced food.
 Cafe Vienna has a selection of pastries, teas and coffee and the Heritage Bar is a relaxing venue for informal meals and drinks.
-There is a swimming pool and the Life Spa wellness center offers facials, massage, Tai Chi and traditional Chinese medicine.
+There is a swimming pool and the Life Spa wellness centre offers facials, massage, Tai Chi and traditional Chinese medicine.

 Activities during your stay at Anantara Hoi An can include boat tours, bicycles for hire, Tai Chi and cultural excursions.